sreeramp-official/netflix-sql-analysis/README.md

 The queries are designed to answer specific questions about the dataset, making the analysis insightful and actionable.
 This project can serve as a learning resource for SQL enthusiasts and a framework for analyzing similar datasets.

+## Dataset
+The dataset used in this project is publicly available on Kaggle.
+You can find it here: [Netflix Movies and TV Shows Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows/data).

 ## Dataset Information
 The analysis is based on a dataset containing the following columns: